 In order to contain the global COVID-19 outbreak, the government of Jordan has decided to impose a nationwide curfew on 21 March 2020 until further notice.
-The curfew hours are from 11 p.m. until 6 a.m. every night.
-Every Friday, a 24-hour full lockdown is imposed until 31 December 2020.
+The curfew hours are from midnight until 6 a.m. every day.
+Shops and restaurants close at 11 p.m.

 The curfew hours and conditions imposed may vary between different towns and cities.
 The Embassy of Switzerland in Jordan encourages all its citizens to inform themselves through official channels about the measures in place in their region.

-According to Defence Order No. 11 issued on 3 May 2020, Defence Order No. 16 issued on 17 September 2020 and Defence Order No.17 issued on 30 September 2020, every person must adhere to the established social distances and commit to wearing face masks and gloves before entering public places, including ministries, government departments, official and public institutions or places where services are provided directly to people, including companies, institutions, enterprises, shopping malls, shops, medical clinics and health centers.
+According to the recent Defence Orders issued by the government, every person must adhere to the established social distances and commit to wearing face masks and gloves before entering public places, including ministries, government departments, official and public institutions or places where services are provided directly to people, including companies, institutions, enterprises, shopping malls, shops, medical clinics and health centers.
 Social gatherings of all kinds, including weddings and funerals, exceeding twenty (20) persons are prohibited and individuals placed under home quarantine are obliged to fully adhere to the instructions of the relevant authorities.

 Commercial passenger flights to and from Jordan have partially resumed on 8 September 2020 from Queen Alia International Airport in Amman.
-Measures regulating the arrival from abroad differ depending on the pandemic situation of the country of departure (list of green, yellow and red countries established and regularly updated by the Jordanian authorities).
 The Embassy urges its citizens planning to travel to Jordan to inform themselves through official websites about the rules in place, keeping in mind that conditions might change on very short notice.

 Following the easing of measures by the government of Jordan, the Embassy has resumed providing certain consular services.
 Clients can contact the Embassy by email (email@example.com) or by phone (+962 6 593 1416) during regular working hours.
 The Embassy will not receive clients without prior appointment.
 Wearing a mask during the meeting is mandatory.
 In case of a consular emergency outside working hours, please contact the Helpline of the FDFA (+41 800 24 7 365 or +41 58 465 33 33).